 The legacy and personal life of the late New Zealand filmmaker Merata Mita are brought to life in the documentary Merata: How Mum Decolonised the Screen.
 Directed by her youngest son, Heperi Mita, who is a film archivist, this fascinating and insightful if also (perhaps necessarily) somewhat checkered work paints a picture of a fearless woman interested in advancing women and Indigenous rights both in New Zealand and abroad through filmmaking, which came at a certain cost for her extensive family at home (with many of them present as talking heads here).

 This classically assembled documentary had its international premiere at Sundance, where Mita was an advisor and the artistic director of the Sundance Institute Native Lab, nurturing emerging Indigenous talent and where an annual fellowship is now awarded in her name (this year’s recipients are New Zealanders Ainsley Gardiner and Briar Grace-Smith).

 Festivals interested in film history, Indigenous issues — like the Berlinale, where this plays in its Native strand — or in content focused on strong women will all want to consider this, while cinematheques will hopefully pair it with screenings of Mita’s too-rarely-seen work.
-Stateside rights were snapped up by Ava DuVernay’s Array Lands.
+Stateside rights were snapped up by Ava DuVernay’s Array Now.

 At the start, the newbie director explains that looking at cinematic archive material is akin to an act of resurrection, which would be a fascinating idea even without the knowledge that Mita junior started working on this specific project only after his mother suddenly passed away in 2010.
 That said, Heperi isn’t interested in any kind of hagiographic portrait of his mother, as he tries to find a balance between recounting Merata’s many achievements and (at least part of) the toll this took on especially the director’s older siblings.